novemberborn/package-hash/README.md

 ## Compatibility

-`package-hash` has been tested with Node 0.10 and above, including Windows support.
-Note that `git diff` support is not available in Node 0.10.
+`package-hash` has been tested with Node.js 4 and above, including Windows support.